 Term Curriculum Foci Areas Assessment Criteria 1 Unit 0: Induction - Recap of KS2 Learning KS2 subject knowledge is reviewed and students tackle more sophisticated problems than students encountered at KS2.
 Knowledge focus; Fractions, Percentages, Area & Perimeter, Sequences.
 Expectations of students' mathematical reasoning are increased and they are expected to communicate like a mathematician.
-Assessment 1: Unit - Induction 2 x 45 minute written assessments.
+1st Assessment: Unit - Induction 45 minute written assessment.
 Unit 1: Sequences, Functions and Angles Students learn to recognise patterns, continue sequences and progress to find general rules for sequences and using these rules to solve problems.
 Students use function machines with numbers and expressions and begin writing and simplifying expressions.
 Unit 1: Sequences, Functions and Angles (cont.)
 Students develop their knowledge of angles rules from KS2 and present geometric arguments for their answers.
-Assessment 2: Unit 1 45 minute written assessment.
+2 nd Assessment: Unit 1 45 minute written assessment.
 2 Unit 2: Percentages and Units, Area and Volume Students learn to find percentages, and tackle percentage increase and decrease problems, compound interest and repeated percentage change.
 Students learn strategies for tackling these problems with or without a calculator and to be able to tackle more complex, real life problems.
 3 Unit 2 Percentages and Units, Area and Volume (cont.)
 Students recap the metric conversions for weight, capacity and length.
 Students tackle Area & Volume problems, looking at increasingly complex shapes and how these may appear in unfamiliar contexts.
-Assessment 3: Unit 2 45 minute written assessment.
-Unit 3: Number Students develop their numerical understanding, securing their abilities at written methods; with an emphasis on securing accuracy in all calculations.
-4 Unit 3: Number (cont.)
+3 rd Assessment: Unit 2 45 minute written assessment.
+Unit 3: Numeracy Students develop their numerical understanding, securing their abilities at written methods; with an emphasis on securing accuracy in all calculations.
+4 Unit 3: Numeracy (cont.)
 Students learn to identify the properties of numbers and use these to solve problems.
 Students begin to explore rounding and the accuracy of solutions and are introduced to how reliable estimates can be made.
-Assessment 4: Unit 3 45 minute written assessment.
+4 th Assessment: Unit 3 45 minute written assessment.
 5 Unit 4: Present and Interpret Data Students learn how to use tables to organise different types of data and which charts and graphs are appropriate to present each type of data.
 Students learn to interpret graphs and charts and calculate averages.
-Assessment 5: End of Year Assessment 2 x 45 minute written assessments.

-Unit 5: Probability Students learn how to describe and calculate probabilities for single and Assessment 6: Unit 4 and Unit 5 6 combined events.
-Each unit has a 45 Students develop their ability to organise their thinking using diagrams and tables to help aid their probability calculations. minute written assessment.
+5 th Assessment: End of Year Assessment 45 minute written assessment.
+6 Unit 5: Probability Students learn how to describe and calculate probabilities for single and combined events.
+Students develop their ability to organise their thinking using diagrams and tables to help aid their probability calculations.
+6 th Assessment: Unit 4 and Unit 5 a 45 minute written assessment for both units combined.